 4. Join Store Loyalty and Newsletter Clubs

 Both Home Depot and Lowe’s have eNewsletter programs that may alert you to seasonal sales and even rare coupons.
 The Home Depot Garden Club often has seasonal coupons for outdoor, landscaping and gardening specific purchases.

 5. Seek Out Youth Lawn Services

 The best option is to mow your own yard, but if you are looking to outsource- skip the pricey landscaping companies!
 Look for area teens or college age students.
 Not only are their prices more affordable, but you can feel better about helping a neighborhood kid.
-Also be lon the lookout for local school and athletic team mulch and flower sales.
-Again, not only doe these offer decent prices, but delivery and a good cause.
+Also, be on the lookout for local school and athletic team mulch and flower sales.
+Again, not only do these offer decent prices but delivery and a good cause.

 6. Compost and Rain Barrels